zzergy/PhoneContacts/README.md

 # PhoneContacts

+## Description:
-I descided to practise using flexbox and I watched the interface of my phone and replicated it as a web page..
+Replicated the interface of my phone's contacts and made it into a web page

-Used technologies:
+## Used technologies:
  * HTML5
  * CSS3
  * JavaScript